Accounting & Bookkeeping

 Monthly reconciliation used to be the most tedious task in bookkeeping.
 You’d print the bank statement, print the general ledger, and go line by line matching entries.
 A client with 200 monthly transactions could take two hours to reconcile manually.

 With bank feeds and auto-categorization, reconciliation is fundamentally different.
 The transactions are already in the system from the bank feed.
 They’ve been categorized.
 Receipts have been matched.
-When Rachel opens the reconciliation screen, 95% of the items are already matched.
-Her job is to investigate the 5% that aren’t — a timing difference, a missed entry, a bank fee that wasn’t auto-categorized.
+When the reconciliation screen opens, 95% of the items are already matched.
+The job is to investigate the 5% that aren’t: a timing difference, a missed entry, a bank fee that wasn’t auto-categorized.

 For most clients, reconciliation takes 15-20 minutes.
-Rachel does her month-end reconciliations on a rolling schedule — about ten clients per week — so Wednesday is her main reconciliation day.
+Month-end reconciliations run on a rolling schedule, about ten clients per week, so Wednesday is the main reconciliation day.

-The exceptions she finds are where her professional value shows.
+The exceptions are where professional value shows.
 A transaction categorized as “office supplies” that’s actually a client entertainment expense above the deductible threshold.
 A vendor payment that should be split between two departments.
-A bank charge that indicates the client’s merchant processing fees jumped 40% — something worth flagging in the monthly summary.
-These are judgment calls that no automation handles, and they’re exactly what her clients are paying for.
+A bank charge that indicates the client’s merchant processing fees jumped 40%, something worth flagging in the monthly summary.
+These are judgment calls that no automation handles, and they’re exactly what clients are paying for.

 Pro Tip

 Build your auto-categorization rules aggressively during the first three months with each client.
-I tell every bookkeeper I train: the first month, you’re doing the work AND training the system.
+The first month, you’re doing the work AND training the system.
 The second month, the system handles 60-70%.
 By month three, you should be at 80%+ auto-categorization.
 If you’re not, your rules aren’t specific enough.
 In Xero, use bank rules with payee matching.
 In QBO, use the “remember this” feature on every manual categorization.
-The ten seconds you spend saving a rule now saves ten seconds on every future occurrence — and for a recurring monthly vendor, that’s 120 saves per year, per client.
+The ten seconds you spend saving a rule now saves ten seconds on every future occurrence, and for a recurring monthly vendor, that’s 120 saves per year, per client.

 Thursday: Client Reporting and Communication

-Rachel’s clients receive monthly financial packages: profit & loss statement, balance sheet, and a summary commentary highlighting anything unusual.
+CAS clients receive monthly financial packages: profit & loss statement, balance sheet, and a summary commentary highlighting anything unusual.
 In the old model, a bookkeeper would export reports from QBO, paste them into a Word template, write up commentary, and email the package.
-For 38 clients, that’s a multi-day project.
+Across dozens of clients, that’s a multi-day project.

-Rachel’s approach: Xero and QBO generate the reports automatically based on the data she’s already reconciled.
-The commentary is where she spends her time, and even that follows a template structure.
-She writes 2-3 sentences about revenue trends, 2-3 sentences about expense outliers, and flags any action items.
+The automated approach: Xero and QBO generate the reports automatically from data that’s already reconciled.
+The commentary is where the time goes, and even that follows a template structure.
+Write 2-3 sentences about revenue trends, 2-3 sentences about expense outliers, and flag any action items.
 For a client with a straightforward month, the reporting package takes 10 minutes.
 For a client with unusual activity, maybe 20.

 The reports go out via email on a defined schedule.
 Clients know to expect them by the 15th of the following month.
 The consistency itself is a differentiator — most small business owners have never had an accountant who delivered reporting on a predictable schedule.